Field Trip: The Ecology and Birds at Mount St. Helens Silver Lake with Gina Roberti *FULL*

 This is a drive-yourself afternoon trip to Seaquest State Park on the way to Mount St. Helens, which is approximately a one-hour, twenty-minute drive from Portland.
+Note: This class is a great introductory class for birding and not designed for advanced birders.
+We will take a holistic view on ecology, human history, and geology.
+We will interact with and discuss all of the landscape features that support habitat for birds.

 - There is very little cell phone reception at the meeting location after leaving the I-5 highway corridor.
 Please plan in advance.